itfanr/ros2-wiki/Beta1-Overview.md

 ### Supported Platforms

-We support ROS 2 Beta 1 on three platforms: Ubuntu 16.04 (Xenial), Mac OS X 10.11 (El Capitan), and Windows 10.
+We support ROS 2 Beta 1 on three platforms: Ubuntu 16.04 (Xenial), Mac OS X 10.11 (El Capitan), and Windows 8.1 and 10.
 We provide both binary packages and instructions for how to compile from source for all 3 platforms.

 ### Features